-The Nikon D3200 is a small piece DSLR which comes crammed with a lot of exciting technology.
-It has features one would expect to find on highly priced models.
-This entry level beginner camera has EXPEED 3 engine to deliver quick processing.
+The Nikon D3200 is a small piece DSLR that comes crammed with a lot of exciting technology.
+It has features one would expect to find on higher priced models.
+This entry-level beginner camera has EXPEED 3 engine to deliver quick processing.
 It gives off little noise and a range of frame rates.
 The beginner DSLR camera offers Full HD video recording.

-Being made for entry level users, it has significant improvements on its Guide Mode.
-It guides users achieve the best in image quality.
+Being made for entry-level users, it has significant improvements in its Guide Mode.
+It guides users to achieve the best in image quality.
 One can purchase an optional Wi-Fi adapter, the WU-IA.
 It connects this beginner DSLR camera to your smart gadgets.
-The user can user the Nikon D3200 in remote mode and also upload images to social media.
+The user can use the Nikon D3200 in remote mode and also upload images to social media.

 It has control buttons for live view.
 It is perfect for beginner DSLR users who are used to composing images on the LCD screen.
 It has a clear and dazzling screen with an excellent angle of view.
 The Nikon D3200 fares well in varying lighting conditions.